8/21/2017 | Annie and Abel Van Meter State Park | Miami, MO

 - Other hike-in locations:

 Loess hills Trail (2 miles) has a couple of locations that will provide for views of the eclipse.
 The view at the Lake Wooldridge dam is fairly unobstructed, but is down in a valley.
 On the eastern portion of the trail is a large open hay field that would provide for an excellent view of the eclipse.
-Oumessourit Boardwalk Trail (0.5 miles) is fairly open on the boardwalk and provides views of the marsh in the Oumessourit Natural Area during the event.
+Oumessourit Boardwalk Trail (0.5 mile) is fairly open on the boardwalk and provides views of the marsh in the Oumessourit Natural Area during the event.